-Dr. James Katz is one of the five board-certified ophthalmologists providing superior patient care at the Midwest Center for Sight.
+Dr. James Katz is one of the four board-certified ophthalmologists providing superior patient care at the Midwest Center for Sight.
 Dr. Katz is a cornea, cataract and laser eye surgery specialist who performs a range of refractive surgical procedures, including advanced LASIK, corneal transplants, DSEK, Intacs, and cataract surgery.
 In fact, he is a highly accomplished cataracts specialist who offers a full range of intraocular lens implants, including AcrySof ReSTOR, Toric, Visiogen Synchrony and Crystalens .

 Dr. Katz is a graduate of the University of Illinois Chicago, College of Medicine.
 He completed his internship at Illinois Masonic Medical Center with his residency at the University of Illinois Eye & Ear Infirmary.
 He completed a prestigious fellowship at Casebeer International Eye Center and the University of Utah Moran Eye Center.